mike-boddin/vanilla-datetimerange-picker/README.md

 # vanilla-datetimerange-picker

+This is a fork of [alumuko/vanilla-datetimerange-picker](https://github.com/alumuko/vanilla-datetimerange-picker)

+## Changes that will be made

+1. encapsulate all usges of momentjs in library calls
+2. implement a momentjs-free library for these calls

+---

+original description:

 ## Overview.
 A JavaScript component that is a date &amp; time range picker, no need to build, no dependencies except Moment.js, that is inspired by [Dan Grossman's bootstrap-daterangepicker](https://github.com/dangrossman/daterangepicker).